algosup/2024-2025-project-1-fpga-team-3/TechnicalSpecification/Technical_Specification.md

   Cars move automatically across the screen at different speeds, with some moving left to right and others right to left.
 Each car has an x coordinate that updates according to its speed.
 When a car moves off the screen, it reappears on the opposite side.

   - **Collisions:**
   Collision detection is essential in the Playing state to determine whether the frog has been hit by a car.
-If a collision is detected, the player loses a life, and the game resets or restarts depending on the remaining lives.
+If a collision is detected, the player the game resets or restarts.

     - **Collision Detection Logic:**
     Collision detection checks whether the frog's x and y coordinates overlap with any of the cars' x and y coordinates.
 Since the frog and cars are represented as grid-aligned objects (32x32 pixels), checking collisions involves comparing the positions of the frog and the cars on the screen.